rishavkr7/webdev-workshop/README.md

 - push your working branch and its changes to GitHub
 - deploy your branch to GitHub pages

-You can switch to **workshop/completed** branch anytime to view the complete implementation of the game.
+You can switch to **workshop/completed** branch anytime to view the complete implementation of the game and closing comments from me.